casperjs/casperjs/docs/modules/casper.rst

     casper.start('http://foo.bar/');

     casper.waitForSelectorTextChange('.selector', function() {
-        this.echo('The text on .selector has been changed.);
+        this.echo('The text on .selector has been changed.');
     });

     casper.run();